Leo Tilman: Financial Darwinism

 Managing modern financial institutions is a task of enormous uncertainty, scope and complexity.
 Thus, the second part of this book uses this evolutionary perspective to introduce an actionable decision-making framework designed to help financial executives respond the ongoing challenges.
 Together, the decision-making framework, the evolutionary thesis, and the risk-based economic performance equation filter out the complexity of the financial world and give financial executives a set of tools and choices on how to create or enhance economic value.
 They help define financial institutions' strategic vision that properly integrates customer-related and risk-taking decisions, thus unifying business strategy, corporate finance, investment analysis, and risk management.
 Lastly, they help determine an "optimal" way to implement the strategic vision using the entire arsenal of advanced financial tools.
 In the process, risk management naturally becomes the very language of strategic decisions.

-Financial Darwinism which, in essence, is a prelude to risk intelligence, help financial institutions and investors deliver sustainable economic performance amidst complex, uncertain, and constantly evolving business and market environments.
+Financial Darwinism, which is a prelude to risk intelligence, helps financial institutions and investors deliver sustainable economic performance amidst complex, uncertain, and constantly evolving business and market environments.